Who is protected?

 It can be direct or indirect.
 It includes harassment and victimisation.
 It covers Equal Pay as well specific duties on employers to make reasonable adjustments for disabled staff and to justify any unfavourable treatment that is linked to their disability.

 Most, but not all, discrimination at work claims, are brought in the Employment Tribunal.
 The Time-limits are short and strict.

-If your claim is successful, you are entitled to compensation for your financial losses and any injury to your health or feelings.
+If your discrimination claim is successful, you are entitled to compensation for your financial losses and any injury to your health or feelings.